|University||Scholarships||Scholarship Deadline for Fall Semester 2018||Financial Aid Deadline||Scholarship Details|

 Freshman Merit Scholarships: Awarded to entering first-time freshmen who show exceptional academic ability through superior test scores and class ranking.
 Students admitted by December 15 are guaranteed; admission after this date is limited by availability of these scholarships.

-Academic Excellence Award: May be awarded up to four years or until completion of the first bachelor's degree; must meet minimum requirements of 910 (old) or 990 (new) SAT/19 ACT scores, and have ranked in the top 10% of their graduating class.
+Academic Excellence Award: May be awarded up to four years or until completion of the first bachelor's degree; must meet minimum requirements of 1020 SAT/20 ACT scores, and have ranked in the top 10% of their graduating class

 All Others 4/1/2017

-AT&T Scholarship: Must be a first-time freshmen who demonstrates financial need and completes the general scholarship application
+AT&T Scholarship: Must be a first-time freshman who demonstrates financial need and completes the general scholarship application. $500-1,000 per year.

-HOPE Scholarship: Must be a San Antonio resident (or adjacent counties) enrolled full-time with community service involvement and one letter of recommendation to accompany the general scholarship application
+HOPE Scholarship: Must be a San Antonio resident (or adjacent counties), enrolled full-time with community service involvement and submit letter of recommendation to accompany the general scholarship application. $1,000-4,000 per year.

 Chancellor's Scholarship: Awards full tuition for four years; must meet minimum requirements: 3.98 GPA, 1530 SAT/34 ACT, and rank in top 2% of graduating class